-The Nordic Art Association (NKF) is an organization dedicated to the visual arts in the Nordic countries, aiming to create networks.
+The Nordic Art Association (NKF) is an nonprofit organization dedicated to the visual arts in the Nordic countries, aiming to create networks both locally, nationally and internationally.
 NKF was founded 1945 with branches in Denmark, Finland, Iceland, Norway, and Sweden as well as the autonomies of Faroe Islands, Greenland, Åland and the Sámi People.

-The Swedish section runs an international residency programme, in order to stimulate artistic production, and a programme of public events to promote exchange of ideas between artists, curators, researchers, and the public.
+NKF runs an international residency programme, in order to stimulate artistic production, and a programme of public events to promote exchange of ideas between artists, curators, researchers, and the public.
 NKF also runs temporary projects with the aim of promoting interdisciplinary collaborations and mobility with global reach.
-The board of the Swedish section consists of artists and curators.
-Additional board members are chiefly recruited from the sustaining member organizations of the Swedish section.
+NKF's board consists of artists and curators.

 The board is divided in two sections as follows, executive and advisory